jfederico/recordrtc-rails_annotations/README.md

 Ruby 2.4.0 + Rails 5.1.1 (+ FFMPEG for recording thumbnails).
 Use `bundle install` to install all required dependencies.
-Run `cp sample.env .env` and change the values in the file to suit your environment.
+Run `cp sample.env .env` and change the database values in the file to suit your environment.
-Run `cp config/initializers/sample.secret_token.rb config/initializers/secret_token.rb` and place your generated secret key (follow instructions in file) in `secret_key_base`.
+Run `rails secret` and place your generated secret keys (a different one for each Rails environment) in `.env`.
+Run `rails railties:install:migrations`, `rails db:migrate` and `rails db:seed`.
+Start app with `rails s`!

 ### KNOWN BUGS